BraedenL/BraedenL.github.io/index.md

+## Hello CS Instructors!
+I made a basic page.
+Don't really have much time to expand on this.
+Thanks for the year!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/BraedenL/BraedenL.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.